commschamp/comms_protocols_cpp_src/text/intro/challenges.md

 obvious and/or easy way to minimise it.

 ## Runtime Efficiency
-In most cases the messages are differentiated by some numeric value ID.
-When the new message is received over some I/O link, it needs to be identified and dispatched to appropriate handling function.
-Many developers implement this logic using a `switch` statement.
-However, after about 7 - 10 `case`-s such dispatch mechanism becomes quite inefficient and its inefficiency grows with number of new messages being introduced.
+In most cases the messages are differentiated by some numeric ID value.
+When a new message is received over some I/O link, it needs to be identified and dispatched to appropriate handling function.
+Many developers implement this logic using simple `switch` statement.
+However, after about 7 - 10 `case`s such dispatch mechanism becomes quite inefficient, and its inefficiency grows with number of new messages being introduced.
 When not having a limitation of inability to use dynamic memory allocation and/or exception, some developers resort to standard collections (`std::map` for example) of pointer to functions or